puppylinux-woof-CE/puppylinux-woof-CE.github.io/site-map.md

 ---
 ## Site Map

-The following is a list of accesible pages on this site.
+The following is a list of accessible pages on this site.

 [Frequently Asked Questions (FAQ)](faq.html)